arinco-crew-community/app-service-private-link/README.md

   --subnet web
 ```

 To finish the configuration we need to set a couple of Application settings on the Web App.
 These configuration setting are WEBSITE_VNET_ROUTE_ALL set to 1 which will tell the App Service to route all traffic via the VNET.
-By default, your app routes only RFC1918 traffic into your VNET.
+By default, an app service routes only RFC1918 traffic to the VNET.
 The other setting is WEBSITE_DNS_SERVER which needs to be set to Azure's virtual public DNS IP address 168.63.129.16.
 More information on these settings can be found in the Azure documentation [here](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet).

 ``` sh
 az webapp config appsettings set \